-We believe that inclusion must be part of the conversation to attract, educate, train, retain, mentor, and promote diverse attorneys to leadership positions within Michigan bar associations, firms, agencies, organizations, and the judiciary.
+We believe that diversity and inclusion must be considered when we seek to attract, educate, train, retain, mentor, and promote diverse attorneys to leadership positions within Michigan bar associations, firms, agencies, organizations, and the judiciary.

-We believe that our partnerships with K-12 schools, colleges, and law schools are fundamental to establishing a pipeline of diverse talent and commit to hold ourselves as beacons of encouragement for students—especially prospective first-generation-lawyers—to see this profession as an option for themselves.
+We believe that our partnerships with K-12 schools, colleges, and law schools are fundamental to establishing a pipeline conducive to enhancement of diversity and inclusion within our profession, and we are committed to attracting and encouraging diverse students to choose the practice of law as a profession—especially prospective first-generation lawyers.

-We recognize that we are not experts; and we commit to be a resource for any law firm, corporate legal department, judge, government agency, or partner bar association that wishes to embark on this journey with us to cooperatively advance diversity and inclusion efforts in a trusting environment to collaboratively continue the progress.
+We recognize that we are not experts; but we commit to be a resource for and to collaborate with any law firm, corporate legal department, judicial office, government agency, or partner bar association that seeks to enhance its diversity and inclusion commitments.

 Therefore, we commit to take steps to act on these beliefs and to promote diversity and inclusion within the Detroit Bar Association and our profession.

 Thank you to all that have participated in the Detroit Bar Association 22 in ’22 Diversity & Inclusion Challenge.

 We had some great open discussions on what we have learned, changes we can make and ways to celebrate our diversity.
 We encourage you to continue, or anyone else to start, the Challenge and ask you to follow the link below to the Challenge PDF for ‘23.
 The 23 in ‘23 Challenge is brought to you in partnership between the Detroit Bar Association and Ingham County Bar Association.